-South Africa has just entered a recession and recessions usually come with job losses.
-One way that you can prepare yourself for the worst is through an income protection plan that provides retrenchment cover
+One way that you can prepare yourself for the unexpected (and sometimes expected) job cut is through an income protection plan that provides retrenchment cover

 Some life insurance plans will have income protection with retrenchment cover included.
 If you already have life insurance, it may be a good idea to check if the life insurance policy includes such an option.